International Travel Nursing: What To Know Before Going Abroad

 You might expect to earn more if you specialize in high-paying areas such as cardiac catheterization, oncology, anesthesia, and pediatric and neonatal intensive care.

 There are some locations that are known to pay more than others.
-Outside the U.S. and Canada, Europe is where you’re likely to make the highest salary.
+Outside the U.S. and Canada, Europe may be where you’re likely to make the highest salary.
 According to Word Atlas, you’ll make the most in these European countries:

 Compensation and benefits work differently depending on your city, your country and your agency.
 The only way to know exactly how your package will break down is to ask the agency for which you work.